 The per-passenger cost of providing transit service is much higher than the fares that can realistically be charged to riders.
-As a result, all transit service is subsidized in order to maintain fares at the lowest level possible.
-Measure R will allow Metro to maintain fare structures and reduced payment options for seniors, students, the disabled and commuters.

-4-G. Increased Bus Service to Rail Stations Measure R provides for the continuation and expansion of feeder bus lines at various stations to maximize access to rail lines.
+As a result, all transit service is subsidized in order to provide alternatives to driving.
+Measure R will allow Metro to maintain its relatively low fares for at least one-year and will freeze payment options for seniors, students, the disabled and commuters for at least five years.
+If passed, Measure R will suspend a scheduled July 1, 2009 Metro fare increase for one year and freeze all Metro Student, Senior, Disabled, and Medicare fares through June 30, 2013 by instead using Metro's formula share of operating funds generated by Measure R. 4-G. Increased Bus Service to Rail Stations Measure R provides for the continuation and expansion of feeder bus lines at various stations to maximize access to rail lines.